TiffanyYong/personal-website/README.md

 This is my website, work in progress!

-Features I want:
+Features in progress:

-- reactive buttons
+- updating colour scheme
-- different tabs for different features
+- different tabs and reactive buttons
-- linking files to the website
-- being able to put pictures on the website
+- pictures
-- linking other websites to the website
-- my css to hopefully look pretty!
+- fresh new CSS